South Carolina vs. Norfolk State Predictions & Picks - Women's NCAA Tournament First Round

 South Carolina Schedule Analysis

-- The Gamecocks took down the No. 5-ranked Stanford Cardinal, 76-71, on November 20, which goes down as their best victory of the season.
+- The Gamecocks defeated the No. 5 Stanford Cardinal in a 76-71 win on November 20, which was their signature victory of the season.

-- The Gamecocks have the most Quadrant 1 wins in the nation (15).
+- The Gamecocks have the most Quadrant 1 victories in the country (15).

-- South Carolina has seven wins against Quadrant 2 opponents, tied for the 13th-most in Division 1.
+- South Carolina has seven wins over Quadrant 2 opponents, tied for the 13th-most in Division 1.

 South Carolina 2022-23 Best Wins